Now Accepting Applications for Spring 2017

 UNC Charlotte is North Carolina's urban research institution.
 UNC Charlotte is North Carolina's urban research institution.
 Our campus is located in the piedmont of North Carolina, just two hours from the mountains and three hours from the Atlantic Ocean.
 A large public university with a small college feel, more than 28,000 students consider UNC Charlotte’s 1,000-acre campus their home away from home.
 UNC Charlotte is largest institution of higher education in the Charlotte region offering 21 doctoral programs, 61 master’s degree programs, and 78 programs leading to bachelor’s degrees.
 Fall 2015 enrollment in graduate programs alone exceeded 5,000.

-About the College of Computing and Informatics (CCI)
+College of Computing and Informatics (CCI)

 The College of Computing and Informatics (CCI) provides academic programs in computer science, software and information systems, information technology, and bioinformatics.
 It is also the home to leading research centers and institutes including the Center for Digital Identity and Cyber Defense Research, the Bioinformatics Research Center, the Charlotte Visualization Center, the Diversity in Information Technology Institute, the eBusiness Technology Institute, and the Software Solutions Lab.